dataminer-site/dataminer-site.github.io/docs/archive/0.10/dev/sqllogictest/writing_tests.md

 ## Development and Testing

 It is crucial that any new features that get added have correct tests that not only test the "happy path", but also test edge cases and incorrect usage of the feature.
-In this section, we describe how DuckDB tests are structured and how to make new tests for DuckDB.
+In this section, we describe how DataMiner tests are structured and how to make new tests for DuckDB.

 The tests can be run by running the `unittest` program located in the `test` folder.
 For the default compilations this is located in either `build/release/test/unittest` (release) or `build/debug/test/unittest` (debug).